 See Getting to the Turks and Caicos Islands for an overview of flights, routes and airports.

 See Domestic Flights and Ferries for local routes.

 See Health, Doctors, and Medical Information to learn about the medical and special care facilities in the country, pharmacies and more.
 There are no poisonous snakes in the country or other major concerns, but you may be interested in Poisonous Animals, Plants and Insects.

 See Safety and Crime for our unbiased take on crime in the Turks and Caicos.

-To learn about what you can bringing into the Turks and Caicos, and what you can take back home duty-free, see Customs Allowances and Importing Animal and Plant Products into the Turks and Caicos Islands.
+To learn about what you can bringing into the Turks and Caicos, and what you can take back home duty-free, see Customs Allowances and Bringing Food into the Turks and Caicos.
 You may also be interested in Travelling with Pets.

 Learn about local networks and find out if your mobile phone will work locally.
 See Telephones, Internet, and Mobile Phones.

 After you determine which island you’ll be staying on, browse our extensive island-specific sections to learn about things to do, beaches, getting around locally, accommodations, maps and more.

 Certain activities and water sports are affected by the weather.
 We highly recommend monitoring Turks and Caicos Weather and Climate during your stay and planning your trip accordingly.

 There’s no public bus or train transport on any island in the Turks and Caicos.